brenoalvesdeandrade/sensedia/documentation/Ghekin.md

 GIVEN Tenha um card já cadastrado
 AND tenha um Token
 AND tenha um Key
-WHEN Envio a chamada com o id do card
+WHEN Envio a chamada de consulta com o id do card
 THEN o card deve ser exibido
 AND a api deve retornar StatusCode 200